-What is most fascinating about the process of marble making is the way in which it is so unique compared to almost any other product that might ever be produced.
-Glass is a wonderful substance to work with and can be manipulated into almost any shape size or finish.
 It is also a fragile material in many ways, and so when you think about it, making a marble out of something that can break so easily seems like an odd choice for an item that is intended to be rolled on the ground, knocked against other pieces of glass, and generally used and abused.

 The evolution of marbles

-Let me take you back in time a moment to ancient Rome, where it is known that marble-like games were played with nuts.
+Let me take you back in time to ancient Rome, where it is known that marble-like games were played with nuts.
 Picture those toga-wearing ancestors, happily rolling their walnuts or hazelnuts in a competitive and jovial spirit, as a way to pass the time between the gladiator games and Olympic sports that we know were popular at that time.
-Why are marbles not an Olympic sport today you ask?
-It could very well be because of the short shelf life of nuts – how disappointing to discover your favourite ‘shooter’ only for it to have gone off by the time you reach the finals!

-After nuts we know that clay was used to produce marbles – it was easy to mould and create in a range of sizes or colours, but sadly not that resistant to constant use.
-Over time these clay marbles would erode and become misshapen.
+After nuts, we know that clay was used to produce marbles – it was easy to mould and create in a range of sizes or colours, but sadly not that resistant to constant use.
+Over time, these clay marbles would erode and become misshapen.
 Not so great for rolling.

-Next up was the stone marble, made from marble, quartz or semi-precious materials.
-Of course, crafting stone into a round shape is not that easy and requires some skill.
-Years ago, there would have been more people who worked with stone by trade and perhaps they were cheaper to come by.
-These days you can still get stone marbles, and they are very pretty – generally used in decorative displays for the home, perhaps on the coffee table.
-You can still use stone marbles for their intended purpose and of course use may lead to some damage but ultimately for a small children’s toy, they are more expensive to make.
+These days, you can still get stone marbles, and they are very pretty – generally used in decorative displays for the home, perhaps on the coffee table.
+You can still use stone marbles for their intended purpose, and of course, use may lead to some damage, but ultimately, for a small child’s toy, they are more expensive to make.

-Then came the glass marble – created by glassmakers who at the end of the day would gather up any leftover glass and shape it into a ball to take home for their children.
+Then came the glass marble – created by glassmakers who, at the end of the day, would gather up any leftover glass and shape it into a ball to take home for their children.
 These marbles were unsurprisingly referred to as ‘end of day’ marbles and (although made from scraps and offcuts essentially) are highly collectable today.
-We have some on display here in our Marble Museum in Devon as an example of the origins of marbles.

-Machine made marbles – rolled in a machine!
+Machine-made marbles – rolled in a machine!

-Glass marbles are no longer made in the way the ‘end of day’ marbles would have been made but can be produced relatively cheaply by pouring molten glass into a marble-making machine that rolls the glass until it is cooled, with the end product being – you guessed it, glass marbles.
-This does have its limitations though and cannot for example:
+Glass marbles are no longer made in the way the ‘end of day’ marbles would have been made, but can be produced relatively cheaply by pouring molten glass into a marble-making machine that rolls the glass until it is cooled, with the end product being – you guessed it, glass marbles.
+This does have its limitations, though and cannot for example:

 The Marble Making Machine on display at House of Marbles in Bovey Tracey

-Cat’s Eyes Marbles are one of our most popular designs that many of our customers will remember from their childhood
+Cat’s Eyes Marbles are one of our most popular designs that many of our customers will remember from their childhood.

 Collectors Marbles – made in a glassworks studio.